 This enormous investment requirement would compete with other global imperatives, including clean water supply, sewage treatment, healthcare, education, etc. Energy users worldwide would be deprived of numerous common equipment choices.
 The recent US ban on incandescent lightbulbs is one trivial example of such elimination of choice.
 Several US cities plan to ban new residential and commercial natural gas service.
+The federal government intends to require all new vehicles to be EVs by 2035.

 COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the financial resources.
-The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.
+The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially for mitigation of adverse climate impacts which have not yet happened and might well never happen.
 These transfers would occur through the UN Green Climate Fund.
 There is also a growing demand for additional funding approaching \$400 billion per year for adaption to the effects of climate change, plus additional, undefined funding for "loss and damage" due to climate change.

-The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of CO2, CH4 and NO2.
+The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of $CO_2$ , $CH_4$ and $NO_2$ .
 The assessments of the "social cost of carbon", to date, do not include any consideration of the positive environmental externalities of these emissions.
-Increased atmospheric CO2 concentrations have been credited with the greening of the planet observed by satellite platforms.
-Increased CO2 concentrations have expanded cropland and extended effective growing seasons.
+Increased atmospheric $CO_2$ concentrations have been credited with the greening of the planet observed by satellite platforms.
+Increased $CO_2$ concentrations have expanded cropland and extended effective growing seasons.
 There is a reasonable possibility the current social cost of carbon is negative and will remain so for the foreseeable future.